Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little

 Nutritional virtues of our dip

 But first a little update on this page.
 Preparing your hummus leaves quite a big carbon footprint; it takes a lot of energy to prepare them.
-So, if you are crazy about garbanzo beans like I am, soak and pressure cook a couple pounds and freeze the cooked beans in separate cup sized containers.
+So, if you are crazy about the nutritional values of our dip like I am, soak and pressure cook a couple pounds and you'll find freezing chickpeas a breeze.

 Soaking overnight and rinsing several times also negates the effects of phytates that bind the minerals in your chickpeas.